lhcb/starterkit-lessons/first-analysis-steps/analysisflow.md

 First step is to document well-used procedures, techniques and meticulously report the results of the analysis.
 This is done by writing a clear and extensive Analysis Note, that is then available to the collaborators.

-Secondly, all your code should have a [gitlab](https://about.gitlab.com/) repository.
+Secondly, your analysis code should be put at a [gitlab](https://gitlab.cern.ch/) repository in your physics working group's area.
+For example, the code of all recent analyses by the QEE working group can be found  [here](https://gitlab.cern.ch/LHCb-QEE).
 Gitlab is useful for tracing your own changes and changes of your collaborators too, as well as, tracing possible bugs with gitlab-CI.
 A lesson on gitlab can be found [here](https://hsf-training.github.io/analysis-essentials/git/README.html).